Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-OtcI-GdfbRc.md

 ### Transcript

-> there's a question about alternative recipes if we're gonna add any more yeah someone asked that um i don't know i only know of like the big major things that are coming you know so i don't i don't actually know for sure about the additional small things yeah there's this potentially actually i think something like answered this question at some point uh i'm pretty sure we were told this as well actually but i don't remember i don't remember yeah
+> there's a question about alternative recipes if we're gonna add any more yeah someone asked that, i don't know i only know of like the big major things that are coming you know so i don't i don't actually know for sure about the additional small things yeah there's this potentially actually i think something like answered this question at some point, i'm pretty sure we were told this as well actually but i don't remember i don't remember yeah